-If the sharedPointNumbers flag is set, then the serialized data following the header begins with packed “point” number data.
+If the SHARED_POINT_NUMBERS flag is set, then the serialized data following the header begins with packed “point” number data.
 In the context of a GlyphVariationData table within the ‘gvar’ table, these identify outline point numbers for which deltas are explicitly provided.
 In the context of the ‘cvar’ table, these are interpreted as CVT indices rather than point indices.
 The format of packed point number data is described below.

 TupleVariationHeader